-The Celtic goddess Artio was associated with bears and was the goddess of wildlife, transformation, and abundance.
-The goddess Epona was associated with horses, and would protect mares and fouls, as well as Gallic warriors when they rode into battle.
-Another Celtic goddess was Morrigan, who was associated with crows and would also help during warfare.
+The Celts associated the goddess Artio with bears.
+She was the goddess of wildlife, transformation, and abundance.
+And they associated the goddess Epona5 with horses.
+In fact, they believed she protected mares and fouls, as well as Gallic warriors when they rode into battle.
+Another Celtic goddess was Morrigan, who was associated with crows.
+The Celts believed she helped during warfare.

-In medieval European folklore and in modern Wiccan belief systems, witches often had animals with whom they were very close.
-These animals were familiar spirits, otherwise referred to as the wise woman’s familiar.
+In medieval European folklore and in modern Wicca belief systems, witches often had an animal with whom they were very close.
+This animal was a familiar spirit, otherwise referred to as the wise woman’s familiar.
 The animal served as a guide and source of information, connecting the witch to the supernatural realm.
 Often, the familiar was a cat, but they could also be a raven, fox, wolf, or other animal.

-The concept of familiars also existed in Nordic cultures.
-Humans were believed to have supernatural fylgjur with them, which translates to “followers.”
+The Vikings believed that humans had supernatural fylgjur, which translates to “followers.”
 These fylgjur were animal spirits, and occasionally human spirits, who helped the person get through life.7

-Many Norse gods and goddesses had totem animals who were associated with them.
-For example, the god Odin is often accompanied by wolves, ravens, and horses.
+In addition, Norse gods and goddesses were often accompanied by special animals.
+For example, the god Odin was depicted with wolves, ravens, and horses at his side.
 While the goddess Freya was accompanied by wild boars.

-Animals as connections to the spirit world also appear in cultures throughout Africa.
-Owls were associated with sorcery and witchcraft.
-Like the Native Americans, Africans believed that owls traveled freely between the material and spiritual worlds.
-Some African cultures believed that the hoot of an owl meant that something bad was about to happen.
+Animals as connections to the spirit world also appear throughout Africa.
+For example, owls were associated with sorcery and witchcraft.
+The Africans believed that owls traveled freely between the material and spiritual worlds.
+In fact. some African tribes believed that the hoot of an owl meant that something bad was about to happen.

 In Liberia, the Kpelle People held similar beliefs to the Native Americans and Aboriginal Australians.
-They believed that animal spirits guided and protected their people.
-In addition, they believed that animals were a part of them, representing an alter ego or second self.
+They believed that animal spirits guided and protected them.
+In addition, they believed that animals were a part of them, representing an alter ego or second self.9

-Many Asian cultures also believed, and still believe, in animals’ connection to the spiritual world.
+Many Asians believed, and still believe, in animals’ connections to spirits.

 In the Chinese myth Shan Hai Ching, from the 4th century B.C., bears lived in caves on what was called Bear Mountain.
 The ancient Chinese believed that gods and spirits would play with the bears there.